Land-Strider/A3UEPCF/readme.md

 -  **CLS Shorter Self-Revive**: A parameter option allowing Combat Life Saver roles to have shorter self-revive cooldowns, while retaining the same "You are not feeling great" duration.

 ### Enhanced Persistent Saving
--   **Persistent Build Box Saving:** Persistently save constructions from the Build Box anywhere on the map, not just near bases or mission areas.
-This helps small teams fortify frequently contested locations like convoy ambush spots without repetitive setup.
 -   **Persistent Zeus Saving:** Save more types of Zeus-placed objects (Buildings, Things, Statics) and in much larger quantities (up to 5000).
 Perfect for adding character to your bases with details like coffee shops or barbecue grills.

 ### Better Rebel AA Emplacements